-Daniel Goller Centre for Research in Economics and Education University of Bern / Switzerland Daniel.Goller@vwi.unibe.ch Stefan C. Wolter Department of Economics University of Bern / Switzerland stefan.wolter@vwi.unibe.ch corresponding author
+Daniel Goller, Centre for Research in Economics of Education, University of Bern, Schanzeneckstrasse 1, Bern, Switzerland, Daniel.Goller@vwi.unibe.ch

-Stefan Wolter is also affiliated with CESIfo, Munich, and IZA, Bonn.
+\ Stefan Wolter is also affiliated with CESIfo, Munich, and IZA, Bonn.
 Daniel Goller is also affiliated with the Swiss Institute of Empirical Economic Research, University of St. Gallen.
 We thank the SDBB | CSFO, especially Marc Fuhrer, for providing the data, valuable assistance, and support.
 We thank the Swiss State Secretariat for Education, Research and Innovation for financial support through its Leading House on the Economics of Education.
 The usual disclaimer applies.